 Early weaning can also be particularly useful in hoggets as it will give them more time to recover body condition between lambing and mating again as a two-tooth.

-Partitioning high quality feed into lambs in the last spring early summer period will benefit the whole farm system.
+Partitioning high quality feed into lambs in the late spring early summer period will benefit the whole farm system.
 It means more lambs can be sold prime before the height of summer- making more feed available for capital stock – and ewe lambs can be grown out to heavier weights early.
 This means there is flexibility to hold them back later when feed resources are more limited.